Skip to Content

 What Makes Tensor Trucks so Light?

 Tensor trucks are light because of the materials used.
 Tensor makes their trucks out of magnesium instead of a mix of steel like other trucks.
-Surprisingly they are just as strong as regular trucks but they are more expensive.
-Keep in mind light trucks won’t make you a better skateboarder.
+They are supposed to be as strong as regular trucks though we managed to break the kingpin in under a year and couldn’t get the stuck kingpin out, truck wasted.

 The baseplate and hangar consist of magnesium and the hollow kingpin and axles further reduce their weight.
-Hollow axles are the standard nowadays most of the reliable brands have them, hollow kingpins aren’t.
+Hollow axles are the standard nowadays most of the reliable brands have them, hollow kingpins aren’t standard.

 Skateboarding tech evolves and people are always searching for ways to improve their skills, even if it’s just a placebo.
 This started from the day the first skateboard was made.

 People were wondering how to make their skateboards lighter and more responsive.
-Cutting of weight of the trucks is a way to answer that demand.
-It’s great way of marketing from brands that can offer sturdy lightweight trucks.
+Cutting of weight of the trucks is a one way of reducing the weight of your skateboard.

 Pros and Cons of Lightweight Skateboard Trucks

-There probably isn’t any set of trucks that are the best.
-Many brands offer great trucks.
+There probably isn’t any set of trucks that are the best though Many brands offer great trucks these days.
 Some are better for carving, some are better for technical tricks and others help to smack someone if you get robbed.
 Not everyone skates the same, different styles need different trucks.

 The only way to find out which trucks are best for you is to try them out.
 Most of us don’t have the luxury to try out all trucks before you can find the right one.
 Ask your friends to try out their trucks, swap trucks for a day for example.